-- On Monday morning there is a EYFS-Year 3 assembly which alternates between a singing, personal development or key events focus. - On a Monday afternoon there is a Year 4-Year 6 assembly which alternates between a singing, personal development or key events focus. - On Friday mornings we celebrate academy and student successes and achievement in our Star of the Week assembly.
-If your child will be receiving a reward you will be invited to attend the assembly via a note home slip in your child's book-bag on a Thursday afternoon. - For Year 3-Year 6, same day corrections start at 3.45pm and last for 30 minutes.
-You will be notified by 2.30pm if your child is required to stay for a correction.
+- On Friday mornings we celebrate academy and student successes and achievement in our Star of the Week assembly.
+If your child will be receiving a reward you will be invited to attend the assembly via a note home slip in your child's book-bag on a Thursday afternoon. - For Key Stage 2 students, same day corrections start at 11.35pm (Y4-6) or 12.05pm (Y3) and last for 30 minutes.
+You will be notified by text message if your child has received a correction.